renzei-z/renzei-z.github.io/README.md

 ### v0.0.3

-- change the CRT effect to just be a chromatic abberation effect
+- change the CRT effect to just be a chromatic abberation effect.

+### v0.0.4
+- move CRT effect from CSS to JS.